LogoFlexColorScheme

 Widget build(BuildContext context) {

-// Whenever the theme controller notifies the animation listener in the
+// Whenever the theme controller notifies the listener in the

 builder: (BuildContext context, Widget? child) {